|Official Plant Name||Tagetes|

 Tagetes erecta is informally called ‘African Marigold’ and Tagetes patula, ‘French Marigold’.
 This nomenclature may justifiably cause Latin Americans to feel aggrieved because both species originate from Central and South America!
 At least Tagetes lucida is known as ‘Mexican Marigold’ but that’s scant consolation.

-Other species include Tagetes lucida and Tagetes tenuifolia; their flowers are also used, though less frequently so, for ornamental and celebratory purposes but they are much valued for their medicinal properties.
+Other species include Tagetes lucida and Tagetes tenuifolia; their flowers are also used, though less frequently so, for ornamental and celebratory purposes.

 The increasingly popular hybrid T. erecta x T. patula and the F1 Zenith hybrid deserve a mention as these combine the best qualities of either genus in particularly robust and trouble-free (relatively) new ‘semi-species.’